-Camden local Charlie Roskilly has recently landed a full-time role with Lime Pictures on Celebs Go Dating.
+Camden local Charlie Roskilly lands a full-time role with Lime Pictures.

 Having impressed Lime Pictures as a freelance runner, he was invited to return on a full-time contract for the next series which starts filming this month (November 2018).